Armed Forces of the Democratic Republic of the Congo: 1999–present

 On 24 January 2004, a decree created the Structure Militaire d'Intégration (SMI, Military Integration Structure).
 Together with the SMI, CONADER also was designated to manage the combined tronc commun DDR element and military reform programme.
 The first post-Sun City military law appears to have been passed on 12 November 2004, which formally created the new national Forces Armées de la République Démocratique du Congo (FARDC).
 Included in this law was article 45, which recognised the incorporation of a number of armed groups into the FARDC, including the former government army Forces Armées Congolaises (FAC), ex-FAZ personnel also known as former President Mobutu's 'les tigres', the RCD-Goma, RCD-ML, RCD-N, MLC, the Mai-Mai, as well as other government-determined military and paramilitary groups.

-Turner writes that the two most prominent opponents of military integration (brassage) were Colonel Jules Mutebusi, a Munyamulenge from South Kivu, and Laurent Nkunda, a Rwandaphone Tutsi who Turner says was allegedly from Rutshuru in North Kivu.
+Turner writes that the two most prominent opponents of military integration (brassage) were Colonel Jules Mutebutsi, a Munyamulenge from South Kivu, and Laurent Nkunda, a Rwandaphone Tutsi who Turner says was allegedly from Rutshuru in North Kivu.
 In May–June 2004 Mutebusi led a revolt against his superiors from Kinshasa in South Kivu.
 Nkunda began his long series of revolts against central authority by helping Mutebusi in May–June 2004.
 In November 2004 a Rwandan government force entered North Kivu to attack the FDLR, and, it seems, reinforced and resupplied RCD-Goma (ANC) at the same time.
 Mutebutsi and Nkunda were seemingly supported by both the Rwandan government, the FARDC regional commander, General Obed Rwisbasira, and the RCD-Goma governor of North Kivu, Eugene Serufuli.
 Neither government figure did anything to prevent Nkunda's march south to Bukavu with his military force.
 In mid-December, civilians at Kanyabayonga, Buramba, and Nyabiondo in North Kivu were killed, tortured, and raped, seemingly deliberately targeted on ethic grounds (the victims came almost exclusively from the Hunde and Nande ethnic groups).
-Kabila despatched 10,000 government troops to the east in response, launching an operation 11 December that was called "Operation Bima".
+Kabila dispatched 10,000 government troops to the east in response, launching an operation 11 December that was called "Operation Bima".
 Its only major success was the capture of Walikale from RCD-Goma (ANC) troops.